Size Doesn’t Matter: Economic Nexus Impacts Small & Large Sellers

 Sizing Up Your Tax Obligations

-Get a clear picture of your nexus footprint.
+Get a clear picture of your sales tax nexus footprint.
 Cherry Bekaert is ready to implement a proactive plan to navigate you through these new sales tax obligations.
 Our sales tax experts have the tools and resources to complete any or all of these steps.

 For more information, visit the Cherry Bekaert sales and use tax website for informative blogs, charts and webinar recordings.